 If youโve gotten this far you should know better butโฆ uphill gear is required.
 Donโt try to walk uphill, no snowshoes, and you must have skis or a split board with metal edges to ascend.
 If you are looking for snowshoeing, check outย Royal Gorge.

 Remember, be an uphill travel steward.
 Offering this program to our Sugar Bowl community requires the cooperation (and the goodwill) of many departments including patrol, grooming, lift maintenance, snow removal, parking and more.
 Ignoring the rules is dangerous and will make it impossible for us to continue to offer uphill travel.
-Whatever you do out there, donโt be the clown to jeopardize uphill travel for the entire community!
+Safety is a shared responsibility, so letโs work together to keep uphill travel open for the entire community!ย